-Beginning, again, during the cold months of this winter, members of the Natick Soldier Systems Center family can look forward to the scheduled visits of the Morse Institute Library’s Bookmobile Outreach team throughout the season (location on post may vary).
-Usually on the first Monday and third Wednesday of the month, Soldiers and Civilians can take advantage of having their library books, magazines, digital media, and videogames available right on base, saving time and travel.
+Beginning, again, during the cold months of this winter, members of the Natick Soldier Systems Center family can look forward to the scheduled visits of the Morse Institute Library’s Bookmobile Outreach team throughout the season in the conference room of Building 2 (Doriot).
+On the first Wednesday and third Tuesday of the month, Soldiers and Civilians can take advantage of having their library books, magazines, digital media, and videogames available right on base, saving time and travel.

 Due to the hard work and tenacity of the Bookmobile crew and members of the NSSC, the mobile library will be available indoors.